python/cpython/Doc/library/os.rst

    :c:type:`stat` structure.
 It is used for the result of :func:`os.stat`, :func:`os.fstat`, :func:`os.lstat` and :func:`os.statx`.

-   Attributes that are optional under :func:`os.stax` calls are marked with the mask value that will be present in :attr:`stx_mask` when the value is present.
+   Attributes that are optional under :func:`os.stax` calls are documented with the mask value that will be present in :attr:`stx_mask` when the value is present.
 This can be tested even for regular ``stat`` calls, as ``stx_mask`` will be initialized with a suitable value even if the